Jasonette/documentation/docs/index.md

 <br>

 Jasonette itself is an app.
-Download it from above and so you can build with XCode.
+Download it from above so you can build with XCode.

 ---